john-friedman/datamule-python/datamule/docs/source/usage/dataset_builder.rst

 Dataset Builder
 ==============

 Transforms unstructured text data into structured datasets using Gemini API.
-You can get a free API Key from [here](https://ai.google.dev/pricing) with a 15 rpm limit.
+You can get a free API Key from `Google AI Studio <https://aistudio.google.com/app/apikey>`_ with a 15 rpm limit.
 For higher rate limits, you can then setup the Google $300 Free Credit Trial for 90 days.

 Requirements
 -----------